csu-hci-projects/SP23-Gesture-Elicitation-Using-Open-Brush/README.md

 Building the application from the Windows command line Use the build script in the Support/bin directory to specify the target platform and the build options you wish to enable.
 Run build —help to see the various build options.

+## OCCULUS QUEST NOT CONNECTING PROPERLY?
+** Go to the following **URL** **https://www.tomsguide.com/how-to/how-to-connect-oculus-quest-2-to-a-pc** for a step bystep connection guide

+## Acknowledgements
+* Thank you to the Tilt Brush developers for your amazing work and for finding a way to open source the app!
+* [SiMonk0](http://www.furjandesign.com/) for the great new logo!
+* The [SideQuest](https://sidequestvr.com/) team for your support.
+* [VR Rosie](https://twitter.com/vr_rosie) for promotional artwork, banners, and videos.